 - Make exercise a game – One of my favourite ways to workout is by playing a sport, like tennis or badminton.
 My husband and I go together and before we know it an hour has passed and we have had a really good workout.

 - You can workout with a computer game – When I first started working out, I used the Wii Fit.
 Whilst using that alone would not be enough of a workout for me now, in the beginning it was perfect and even now playing it is a little bit of activity.
 One game that I LOVE for a workout is Just Dance.
 I know some people say it isn’t much of a workout, but I genuinely believe that you get out what you put it.
 During the game, if the song I am on is not giving me enough of a sweat and burn, I add some jumps and squats into it and push myself really hard and I turn it into a workout.
-My husband and I play it together, like in the photo above, and our competitiveness really comes out.
+My husband and I play it together and our competitiveness really comes out.

 - Do the exercise you did as a kid – What did you love doing as a kid?
 Try that sport again and you might get back some of the enjoyment that you once had for it.

 - Choose your workout clothes well – Some people might see this one as a bit vain, but I think that if you feel good about yourself, then you are generally happier in other things that you do.
 I have lots of bright workout clothes and they just make me feel good.
 Having comfortable workout clothes is also really important – having your sports bra rubbing the whole time is not enjoyable.

 - Always stretch – No matter how much you stretch, there are going to be times when you ache the day or two after a workout and that is normal.
 However, if you don’t stretch, you are likely to cause yourself an injury which is a sure fire way to hate exercise.